JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_tasks.md

 ### `reportDirectory`
 {#verifyPluginProjectConfiguration-reportDirectory}

-Report directory where the verification result will be stored.
+Specifies the report directory where the verification result will be stored.

 {style="narrow"}
 Type